 Imagine if you had a genetic disorder that resulted in you being both Blind and Deaf, what would you do?
 This type of disorder is known as Usher Syndrome.

-In Usher syndrome mutation occurs in at least 10 genes which can lead to the combination of deafness and blindness and its occurrence depends upon the gene which is mutated.
-Almost 125 million people around the world suffer with hearing loss due to genetic mutations.
+In Usher syndrome, the mutation occurs in at least ten genes, which can lead to the combination of deafness and blindness, and its occurrence depends upon the gene, which is mutated.
+Almost 125 million people around the world suffer from hearing loss due to genetic mutations.

-Another study which was conducted by, Luk Vandenberghe at the Schepens Eye Research Institute of Massachusetts Eye and Ear in Boston and his colleagues found that the same virus delivered genes to a large number of the target hair cells in the mouse ear.
+Another study which was conducted by Luk Vandenberghe at the Schepens Eye Research Institute of Massachusetts Eye and Ear in Boston and his colleagues found that the same virus delivered genes to a large number of the target hair cells in the mouse ear.

 Treatment with the adenovirus during the early stages of development resulted in restoration in the mouse’s ability to hear.